levimcg/focus-trapper/README.md

 [🔎 Check out the demo](https://levimcg.github.io/focus-trapper/)

 ## About
+🚨 A quick note—this is totally experimental and I'd love some [feedback](https://github.com/levimcg/focus-trapper/issues).

 One of the challenging things about building accessible UI components in handling keyboard navigation, especially managing focus in components like [modal dialogs](https://www.w3.org/TR/wai-aria-practices-1.1/#dialog_modal).
 The goal of Focus Trapper is to abstract some of that functionality into a declarative, easy-to-use Web Component.

 ## Getting started